-The magmaOffenburg team released a fatProxy software, that can replace the agentproxy (see Figure 1).
-It allows to control the robots using high level dash and kick commands.
-It is thought of a means to have a common interface for 2D and 3D teams that want to use the 3D simulator.
+The magmaOffenburg team released a fatProxy software that can replace the agentproxy (see Figure 1).
+It allows controlling the robots using high-level dash and kick commands.
+It is thought of as a means to have a common interface for 2D and 3D teams that want to use the 3D simulator.
 More details on how to use the magmaFatProxy and its perfect kick abilities can be found at https://github.com/magmaOffenburg/magmaFatProxy.

-The FatProxy Challenge will be a tournament of all teams that want to participate in it.
-The rank of the team is the criteria for getting points (see below).
+The FatProxy Challenge will be a tournament for all teams wanting to participate.
+The team's rank is the criteria for getting points (see below).